LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/everybody-wakes-up-from-the-screams.md

 Signs that someone has just disappeared,

-Wonder if that's far away from hear,
+Wonder if that's far away from here,

 Wonder what is like to be out of here.